-Next Generation: Watch These Boys II Men Youngsters SANG For The #DeborahCoxChallenge
+Next Generation: Watch These Boyz II Men Youngsters SANG For The #DeborahCoxChallenge

-Boys II Men will go down in history as one of the most iconic singing groups of all time, so we’re not at all surprised that one member’s kids are following in the boy band’s footsteps.
+Boyz II Men will go down in history as one of the most iconic singing groups of all time, so we’re not at all surprised that one member’s kids are following in the boy band’s footsteps.
 Wanya Morris and his ex-wife Traci have 6 children together — 4 boys and 2 girls — and the kids can sang!
 In fact, Wanya’s boys have started their own group and they call themselves WanMor.

 ALSO: Everybody Hates Chris | Where Is Tyler James Williams Now?
 [Photos]